patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 <img src="./img/Mobile-data-table-example.png"  alt="Mobile data table"  width="375"/>

 ## Using lists and tables in a page
-Lists or a tables should be placed in the body of a page.
+Lists and tables should be placed in the body of a page.
 The width should be set by the containing element.

 <img src="./img/data-table-example.png"  alt="Compact data table example"  width="1501"/>